 The address of our main headquarters is One Pershing Square, 2301 Main, Kansas City, Missouri 64108.
 For the claims address specific to your health insurance plan, refer to the back of your member ID card.

 Blue KC is open from 8 a.m. to 8 p.m.
 Central time.

 Blue KC is proud to be the largest provider of health insurance plans in a 32-county area serving greater Kansas City and northwest Missouri.
 The Missouri counties covered are: Andrew, Atchison, Bates, Benton, Buchanan, Caldwell, Carroll, Cass, Clay, Clinton, Daviess, DeKalb, Gentry, Grundy, Harrison, Henry, Holt, Jackson, Johnson, Lafayette, Livingston, Mercer, Nodaway, Pettis, Platte, Ray, Saline, St. Clair, Vernon, and Worth.
 We also serve Johnson and Wyandotte counties in Kansas.

 What is Blue KC's mission statement?

-We will use our role as the leading health insurer to provide affordable access to healthcare and to improve the health of our members.
+To provide affordable access to healthcare and to improve the health of our members.

 Who do I contact for questions about the plans Blue KC offers?